andrasq/node-docs/code-structure.md

 - avoid monoliths
 - construct building blocks

 ## Avoid Make-Work.
-Code for today, design for tomorrow.
+Code for today.
 - do not put in unneeded features
--
+- easier to redesign tomorrow than to future-proof now

 ## Avoid Surprises.
 Write tests.
 - all functionality